 Helping Hand mortgage

-If you don’t think you can borrow enough to buy your first home, we may be able to give you a Helping Hand.
+If you don't think you can borrow enough to buy your first home, a Helping Hand from us could get you up to 20% more.

 Helping each other to buy homes of our own was one of Nationwide’s founding principles.
 But as times have changed, it’s become harder for first time buyers.
-Which is why we've created a £1 billion fund to help those who don’t think they can borrow enough to buy their first home.
+Which is why we've launched our Helping Hand mortgage, to help those who don’t think they can borrow enough to buy their first home.

 What is a Helping Hand?